nsidc/earthaccess/docs/contributor/triaging.md

 - An issue is not feasible to be addressed due to technical or resource constraints.
 - An issue is a duplicate of an existing issue that has already been addressed.

-When closing an issue as not planned, keep the following best practices in mind:
+When closing an issue as not planned:

 - Provide a clear explanation as to why the issue is not planned or feasible.
 - Offer alternative solutions or workarounds, if possible.